 How to qualify for Italian dual citizenship

-You might be an Italian citizen already and not know it!
+You might qualify for Italian dual citizenship already and not know it!

 Did you know that Italy has very generous citizenship laws towards people of Italian descent?
-Unlike other countries, Italy wants to maintain ties with the children, grandchildren, and great grandchildren of its immigrants.
+This is because Italy wants to maintain ties with the children, grandchildren, and great grandchildren of its immigrants.
 It does this by allowing Italian citizenship to be passed down from parent to child without limit to number of generations.

 This makes it very easy to qualify for Italian dual citizenship if you know what to look for.

 What if you’re only 1/2 (or less) Italian?

 You do not need to have an Italian last name, be a certain percentage Italian, have an Italian parent, or even have an Italian grandparent.
 You can go back as many generations needed, and you only need just one qualifying Italian ancestor.
 That means that even if your great great great grandfather was born in Italy, you may get an Italian passport as long as you qualify.